spookynerd-jpg/Dead-World-Parade-Player-Facing/Meshi Character Sheet.md

 Secret Power Unleashed\!
 Deus Ex Machina Overdrive: \[1/Session\] \[Action\] A true hero is prepared for every possible eventuality.
 Reveal a weapon or ability you’ve had prepared all along for just this occassion, describing in loose terms its function and form.
 The revealed power becomes a Gift added to your character sheet.
 Revealed Power Gifts are lost on death, but may be retrieved from your \[Bloodstain\] to immediately re-equip them.
 Take note, however, that these gifts are both fairly small and highly simplistic, and this ability requires an open gift slot to use.

-My Lie: Under no circumstances can this ability be shared with other players before it is revealed. {INSERT TRIGGER CONDITIONS}, the power within your suit consumes your being, causing you to go Berserk.
-While Berserk, you lose control of the suit entirely, with all motives superceded by one central drive: Kill the target you last attacked.
-When this target dies, your target switches to a new creature on the current map.
-You gain an additional Black \+9 Attribute, and all your attributes always clash (yes, even then.)
-This continues until there are no targets on the current map or until it can be deactivated by forcing your armor to retract.

 ## Our Powers Combined

 *Trope*